-• In April 2018, FASAB issued SFFAS No. 54, Leases: An Amendment of SFFAS No. 5, Accounting for Liabilities of the Federal Government, and SFFAS No. 6, Accounting for Property, Plant, and Equipment.
+- In April 2018, FASAB issued SFFAS No. 54, Leases: An Amendment of SFFAS No. 5, Accounting for Liabilities of the Federal Government, and SFFAS No. 6, Accounting for Property, Plant, and Equipment.
 SFFAS No. 54 revises the financial reporting standards for federal lease accounting.
-It provides a comprehensive set of lease accounting standards to recognize federal lease activities in the reporting entity's GPFFRs and includes appropriate disclosures.
-This Statement requires that federal lessees recognize a lease liability and a leased asset at the commencement of the lease term, unless it meets any of the scope exclusions or the definition/criteria of short-term leases, or contracts or agreements that transfer ownership, or intragovernmental leases.
+It provides a comprehensive set of lease accounting standards to recognize federal lease activities in the reporting entity's financial statements and includes appropriate disclosures.
+This Statement requires that federal lessees (for other than intragovernmental leases) recognize a lease liability and a leased asset at the commencement of the lease term, unless it meets any of the scope exclusions or the definition/criteria of short-term leases, or contracts or agreements that transfer ownership, or intragovernmental leases.
 A federal lessor would recognize a lease receivable and deferred revenue, unless it meets any of the scope exclusions or the definition/criteria or short-term leases, contracts or agreements that transfer ownership, or intragovernmental leases.
-SFFAS No. 54 is effective in 2021 and early adoption is not permitted.
+SFFAS No. 54 is effective in fiscal year 2021 and early implementation is not permitted. - In September 2019, FASAB issued SFFAS No. 57, Omnibus Amendments 2019.
+SFFAS No. 57 eliminates the RSSI category by rescinding SFFAS No. 8, Supplementary Stewardship Reporting in its entirety.
+The elimination of the RSSI category is effective in fiscal year 2020.
+Early adoption is not permitted.